gushov/lil_/README.md

 Calls iterator function with each element or property of thing.

-### every(array, test, context)
+### every(thing, test, context)

-If iterator returns true for each element in array function returns true otherwise iteration stops and function returns false.
+If iterator returns true for each element or property value of thing function returns true otherwise iteration stops and function returns false.

 ### map(thing, mapper, context)